-All travellers are limited to two items of luggage each; a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of five kilograms.
+All travellers are limited to two items of luggage each; a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of 5kg.
 It is essential that your luggage is lockable.
-Please note that authorities will only allow bottles onto the aircraft if they have been checked in as main baggage.
-Bottles in hand luggage may be confiscated.

 Exchanging Cash